Types Of Ticks In New Jersey

 As their name would suggest, lone star ticks are common in the south but in recent years they have become more prevalent in the eastern part of the country, including New Jersey.

 Considered very aggressive ticks that bite humans, infected lone star ticks transmit human ehrlichiosis, tularemia, and Southern tick-associated rash illness (STARI) among others.
-Scientists continue to study the connection between lone star tick bites and the allergic reaction caused by consumption of red meat.
+While scientists have been studying the connection between lone star tick bites and the allergic reaction caused by consumption of red meat, in July of 2023, the CDC issued a press release linking lone star ticks to Alpha-gal Syndrome.
+View article, Lone Star Tick Bites To Blame For Meat Allergy, for more information.

 Lone star ticks are often found in tall grass, overgrown vegetation, wooded areas, and like other ticks, along paths, trails, and roads.